0rganizers/the-organizer/README.md

   docker run --rm -it orgzbot:latest
   ```

 * in the discord server, specify the ctfnote credentials with the `/ctfnote_update_auth` command.
+If you don't want to use it, set it to something invalid i guess...

 ## CTFNote Integration